GrahamCHill/Projection/CLA.md

 royalty-free, and irrevocable license to use, modify, distribute, and sublicense your contributions under any license of the maintainer's choosing.

-Contributers, who contribute large amounts of code, may be entitled to a share of the project's revenue, if the maintainer decides to monetize the project.
+Contributors, who contribute large amounts of code, may be entitled to a share of the project's revenue, if the maintainer decides to monetize the project.

 ### Original License Retention